getalp/wikIR/README.md

 | :-: | :-: | :-: | :-: |
 | 5.8M  | 5.8M  | 1 | 8 |

-There is as much queries as there is documents each query is associated with only one document of relevance = 2 on average each query has 8 documents of relevance = 1
+There is as much queries as documents.
+Each query is associated with only one document of relevance = 2 On average each query has 8 documents of relevance = 1

 [1] Shota Sasaki, Shuo Sun, Shigehiko Schamoni, Kevin Duh, and Kentaro Inui.
 2018.
 Cross-lingual learning-to-rank with shared representations